 Some of the content featured in our Picture Book Gallery requires Adobe Shockwave Player or Adobe Flash Player to display correctly in your browser.
-Unfortunately, this content is temporarily unavailable at this time, because Adobe discontinued the sale and support of Shockwave on April 9, 2019.
-We are currently replacing this out-of-date content with versions that do not require Shockwave, but it will take some time before all we complete this transition.
+Unfortunately, this content is temporarily unavailable at this time due to Adobe discontinuing the sale and support of Shockwave as of April 9, 2019 and discontinuing the sale and support of Flash as of December 31, 2020.
+We are currently replacing this out-of-date content with versions that do not require Shockwave or Flash, but it will take some time before all we complete this transition.
 We apologize for any inconvenience caused by the unavailability of this content.

 About the Picture Book Gallery